-Martin Geissler is North of England Correspondent for ITV News.
+Martin Geissler is a presenter for BBC Scotland News.

 Martin joined the ITV News in April 2002 from STV’s Scotland Today programme where was a news reporter and presenter.

 Martin starting working with Scottish TV in February 1994 as a reporter, as well as presenting on both the lunchtime and evening news.
 He also worked on their sports bulletins.

 In 1998 he joined Sky Sports as Scotland correspondent where he was for 18 months before returning to Scottish TV.

 Martin has covered a variety of major stories over the years.
 He was among the first journalists to arrive in Dunblane after the massacre in the town’s primary school.
 He also covered the trial and subsequent appeal of the Lockerbie bomber in Holland.

 He also covered Euro ’96 and the 1998 World Cup in France as a news reporter travelling with the ‘Tartan Army’.
 It was during this assignment that Martin witnessed and broke the story of Stan Collymore’s assault on Ulrika Jonsson in Paris.